-The Assessment Policy is the responsibility of the Assessment Lead (the Headteacher) within the school and is reviewed by the teaching staff and the Governing Body on an annual basis.
+The Assessment Policy is the responsibility of the Assessment Lead (the Headteacher) within the school and is reviewed by the teaching staff on a 2-yearly basis, or more frequently if necessary.

 Class teachers are responsible for the ongoing assessment of curriculum subjects.
-Assessments of core subjects are recorded using the SIMS programme as follows: Assessments for reading, writing, mathematics and science are reported 6 times each year.
+Assessments of core subjects are recorded using the SIMS programme as follows: Assessments for reading, writing, mathematics and science are reported 3 times each year.